(Continued from the last page.)

 ourselves for the worst.

-done on it
+done on them

 during the summer to repair frost heaves, permafrost waves, cracks, and potholes from the